towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   the right buffer, i.e., Col 0 = Left col 0, Col 1 = Right Col 0, Col 2
   = Left col 1, Col 3 = Right col 1, ....

-  This mode is useful for driving some auto\-stereoscopic displays.
+  This mode is useful for driving some auto-stereoscopic displays.
 These use either some vertical parallax barriers or vertical lenticular lense sheets.
 These direct light from even columns to one eye, light from odd columns to the other eye.